 Not only the scene of death, but the investigation itself leaves a lot on the table.
 As an investigator, there are key pieces of evidence I would have instantly asked for that are either being held back from FOIA requests, or were flat-out never asked for: phone records, flight logs, airline logs, business records.
 Something as rudimentary as fingerprints on the shotgun.
 Yet another missed opportunity because Law Enforcement returned it to H. Lee Busch in short order.

 And for all of that, I can’t help but be confused, angry, and wonder, WHY?
-The OCCK Task Force was one of the highest and best funded task forces in its hay day.
+The OCCK Task Force was one of the highest and best funded task forces in its heyday.
 So was it poor investigation?
 Embezzlement as was happening in the Genesee County Prosecutor’s Office?
 Or was it that Law Enforcement already knew the answer?

 If there is anything I have learned in my time as an investigator, it’s that Law Enforcement protects its own and will desperately cover up its mistakes.
 I suspect this case is no exception.

 Now Retired Livonia Detective Cory Williams, cited as the lone helpful Law Enforcement officer, did the best he could despite the time that had passed.
-What he couldn’t possibly fix, was the outright abysmal response from Oakland County Law Enforcement and Michigan State Police.
+What he couldn’t possibly fix was the outright abysmal response from Oakland County Law Enforcement and Michigan State Police.

 If the GSR was not there — and the primary source lab report confirms it was not — and if the scene showed no muzzle markings, no blood spatter, and a staged body, then the suicide ruling was entered on evidence that did not support it.
 The state has since fought three FOIA lawsuits filed by Barry King.
 It has resisted every effort by the King family to obtain the full investigative record.